Child and Universe: What Makes A Home?

 Through the Second Grade’s core curriculum, “Child and Universe,” students place themselves in their families, in the wider community, and in the universe to better understand their roles in the world and beyond.
-Second Graders are learning what it means to be a student, and to use their skills in order to further their learning and independence.
+Second Graders are learning what it means to be a student and to use their skills in order to further their learning and independence.

 The Second Grade study begins with a focus on the children themselves – their interests, joys, and their connections to family, friends, school, and the rest of the community.
 The child’s world is related to the greater universe by experiences with nature, as well as by observations and research about the sun and shadows, stars and constellations, and planets and our solar system.
 In addition to the strong emphasis on science, children are exposed to myths and legends from diverse cultures that relate to the sun, moon, and stars.
 Finally, exploration of the Earth and its physical features – continents, biomes and specifically water, its uses, states and sanctity, brings the focus back to the child and their family and connects us in helping gain access to safe water.
-Individual families are celebrated through family sharing, collections of family stories, and an international family feast which celebrates the diversity of our collective experience.
+Individual families are celebrated throughout Core via family sharing and collections of family stories, which celebrates the diversity of our collective experience.

-Library: Second Graders dive more deeply into the genre of contemporary realism, reading and analyzing multiple books about a common childhood experience such as welcoming a new baby to the family or moving to a new home.
-Students continue to develop their visual literacy as they expand from analysis of a picture book’s illustrations to analysis of a graphic novel’s artwork.
-Second Graders learn how graphic novelists make specific choices about how to use panels, gutters, lettering, angles and framing, and speech/thought balloons to tell their story most effectively.
-They continue to learn how to think like a researcher as they use nonfiction books to check the accuracy of the settings depicted in picture books.
+Storytime: Second Graders dive more deeply into the genre of contemporary realism, reading and analyzing multiple books about a common childhood experience such as welcoming a new baby to the family or moving to a new home.
+Students continue to develop their visual literacy skills as they expand from analysis of a picture book’s illustrations to analysis of a graphic novel’s artwork.
+Second Graders learn how graphic novelists make specific choices about how to use panels, gutters, lettering, angles and framing, and speech/thought balloons to effectively tell their story.
+Second graders continue to learn how to think like a researcher as they use non-fiction books to check the accuracy of a picture book’s depiction of a particular biome.
 By the end of second grade, students use their strong stamina to read longer texts to enter the world of chapter books.
-Students become quite proficient at reading the library’s shelves and spine labels and are usually very comfortable browsing the library independently.
+Students become quite proficient at reading the library’s shelves and spine labels and comfortable to independently browse the collection to find their “just-right” books.

 Science in Second Grade focuses on the basic components of the universe – rocks, air, water, and light.
-Topics covered include light reflection and refraction, sound, optical illusions, properties of water and other liquids, magnetism, air pressure, friction, and properties of rocks.
+Topics covered include light reflection and refraction, sound, optical illusions, properties of water and other liquids, magnetism, air pressure, friction, geologic processes, plate tectonics, and properties of rocks.
 We also explore the ways in which people have changed the Earth through a unit on bridges, considering principles of design, engineering, materials and forces.
 All topics are explored through simple experiments and hands-on activities with a partner, with a small group, or individually.
 Emphasis is placed on observational skills, asking questions, drawing conclusions based on data, and recording scientific thinking in different ways.
 Communication and collaboration are at the heart of Second Grade Science.

 Music: Our music goals in Second Grade are: to build upon the music literacy concepts of solfège, rhythm and form (such as pentatonic scale, half notes); to delve into more sophisticated part work, using ostinatos; to apply this knowledge onto pitched and unpitched rhythm instruments; to engage in critical listening and creative movement using Holst’s The Planets and other works of the classical canon; and to continue our tradition of singing Far Brook songs, folk songs and playground games of North America and cultures around the world, in their original languages.
 Every student participates in the Lower School Philharmonic, where they explore tonal color through “soundscape” creation and practice complex layering of ostinatos and rhythm patterns, using body percussion and real percussion instruments.
 The Second Grade makes its formal ensemble debut in Morning Meeting and at Instrumental Night, an evening that features all the instrumental groups of the school.
 A unit on sidewalk games (clapping, jump rope, ball passing) of North America and from around the world connects with their core curriculum of “Child and the Universe”, allowing the students many opportunities of relating themselves to their ever expanding view of their world.